wiremock/wiremock.org/CONTRIBUTING.md

 Alternative baselines are managed in the `main` branch, but the content comes from other Git branches.
-For example, if the `3.x` baseline is a preview one...
+For example, if the `4.x` baseline is a preview one...

-- There is a branch in the repository, for example `3.0.0-beta` for `3.x`
+- There is a branch in the repository, for example `4.x` for WireMock 4
-- There is a `wiremorg.org/3.x` entry on the website.
+- There is a `wiremorg.org/4.x` entry on the website.
   It is included from the branch via Git submodules and packaging scripts in GitHub Actions
-- For this version, there is a `_config-3.x.yml` file that defines configuration overrides for this version
+- For this version, there is a `_config-4.x.yml` file that defines configuration overrides for this version
 - To build and test the baseline on a local machine, one needs to include the overrides config file into `jekyll build` and `jekyll serve` commands.
-  For example, `bundle exec jekyll serve --config '_config.yml,_config-3.x.yml'`.
+  For example, `bundle exec jekyll serve --config '_config.yml,_config-4.x.yml'`.

 ## Checking for broken links